HAPPY HALLOWEEN: ‘Duck Pimples’

 The weirdness might be attributed to the writing team of Dick Shaw and weirdo-genius Virgil Partch, who were parodying radio crime/noir dramas, but veered off into some wildly surreal territory.
-It’s not exactly a great cartoon, but it’s entertaining, which I can’t say for most other Disney shorts of the period.
+It’s not exactly a great cartoon, but it’s entertaining, which can’t always be said for other Disney shorts of the period.

 The biggest mystery in this whodunnit is who’s responsible for the animation of Pauline, which is one of the finest pieces of cartoony female animation this side of Preston Blair.
-Milt Kahl is the most likely candidate if we look at the credits, but Marc Davis and Fred Moore have both been credited as working on the cartoon too.
+Milt Kahl is the most likely candidate if we look at the credits, but in studio records, Marc Davis and Fred Moore have both been credited as working on the cartoon too.

 Disney didn’t use a strict unit system in the 1940s like other studios; usually whichever animators had downtime would work on a short, so it’s conceivable that Kahl, Moore and Davis all contributed to Pauline’s animation.
 Now that’s a scary amount of talent!